 For this article “biblical manhood” will be used in the confines of what God has called us to in the realm of the home and male headship.
-The main focus of this article and site is helping men in the leadership of their homes in the power of the Holy Spirit, by God’s grace, in light of the Gospel.
+The main focus of this article is helping men in the leadership of their homes in the power of the Holy Spirit, by God’s grace, in light of the Gospel.
 The intent is not to get men to focus solely on their family to the neglect of all Christ has commanded us to do and be for His glory.
 We are to love Him, worship Him, love others, share the Gospel, make disciples, minister to our brothers & sisters in the Lord, feed the hungry, etc. To sum it up, I didn’t want anyone to think that this is all there is to being a godly man, or that you have to be married and have kids, for that matter, to be Christ-like.
-Family leadership just happens to be this site’s niche.
+Family leadership just happens to be this article’s niche.

 The terms “biblical manhood” and “biblical masculinity”are used quite often on this site.
 I thought it would be a good idea to shed a little light on these terms so that we are all on the same page.
 This is in no way an exhaustive list of what the Bible teaches about manhood, but we will hit the high spots, especially those that our culture is attacking and trying to extinguish.